RalphBacon/250-Intel-12th-Gen-Productivity-PC/README.md

 ---
 ## MONITOR
+**In-plane switching (or IPS) is an LCD-based technology that is used in just about every kind of display, whereas Vertical Alignment (or VA) is a more niche LCD technology used in gaming monitors, gaming TVs, and wide displays**

 ### None yet!
 ### itro £1000 LG or Similar 38" UWQHD+ ie 3840 x 1600 pixels
 ![image](https://user-images.githubusercontent.com/20911308/188266651-cf499379-975e-4bc5-8b71-6e2492fb61d3.png)